dpat/rvwr-backend/README.md

 A front-end (UI) for this project is located [here](https://github.com/dpat/rvwrfront).

+RVWR Testing site is currently running at open-sms.com/

 ## Prereqs

 Requirements are meant to be installed via pip, the requirements likely exist